asaft29/AOC/README.md

 cd adventofcode

-# Navigate to the day's directory
-cd day_01
+cd 2024

-# Run the solution
+# Run the solution for the desired day
-cargo run day_01
+cargo run --bin day_xx

 ```
+---

+### 3. Double check the input files!

+**Advent of code** has a different pool of puzzle inputs, so make sure you change my inputs with yours if they do not match.